 While Corpse Lance will not cost you Essence, you will have to pay for it in fresh carcasses.
 Although they will be generated from felling your foes, you will generally avoid fighting individual enemies and rely on an important Corpse-generating cooldown instead.
 Land of the Dead is one of the Necromancer's longest cooldowns, and with good reason — while it is active, you can use Corpse skills at will for a massive spike of damage.
 We recommend the Frozen Lands rune for its dependable crowd control (despite the rune wording).
 Playstyle-wise, make sure to have a good pull of enemies and/or lured elites, as well as an active Simulacrum to gain the most out of this massive cooldown.

 Two more of your slots will be taken by utility skills.
 The mirror to Corpse Lance, Devour, will consume Corpses for the Necromancer's sustain; and due to the Pestilence 2-piece bonus, it will also fire your main damage dealer, making for an absurdly potent combo.
-Unlike the older Trag'Oul spec, your Lances do not cost you health, so you can focus on amassing a large health pool shield with the rune Voracious, which in turn reduces damage taken with its interaction with the Cpt.
+Unlike the older Trag'Oul spec, your Lances do not cost you health, so you can focus on resource cost reduction with the rune Voracious, which in turn reduces damage taken with its interaction with the Cpt.
 Crimson set.
 Finalizing your utility picks, Command Skeletons will be added to the build to trigger the skill-agnostic damage bonuses of the Jesseth's Arms set, Jesseth Skullscythe and Jesseth Skullshield.
 You will also gain a healing side benefit from the Dark Mending rune.

 Blood is Power is the Necromancer's take on passives such as Evocation and Beacon of Ytar — along with the significant drawback of needing to lose your health reserve equivalent to trigger it.
 Since it counts off pre-mitigation values however, this passive will trigger from the very flow of gameplay (constant, high damage hits) in any meaningful Greater Rift progression difficulty.
 With an overarching goal of reducing Land of the Dead and Simulacrum downtimes, Blood is Power finds a deserving place in your passive selection.